simp/simp-doc/docs/glossary.rst

       computer data.

    Hiera
-      A key/value lookup tool for configuration data, built to make :term:`Puppet` better and let you set node-specific data without repeating yourself.
+      A key/value lookup tool for user-defined data hierarchies, generally organized based on :term:`Facter` facts.  :term:`Puppet` uses Hiera as it compiles catalogs to provide data during :term:`Automatic Parameter Lookup` or explicit :code:`lookup()` calls.

+      Hiera's hierarchy and data are usually stored as :term:`YANL` or :term:`EYAML` files in the :term:`Control Repository`.
+However, data can be provided from any source with a custom :term:`Hiera backend`.

       Source: `Hiera Overview <https://docs.puppet.com/hiera/latest/>`__